-- (E) If the court stays imposition or execution of sentence: - (1) The court must state the length of the stay. - (2) In felony cases, the court must tell the defendant that noncustodial probation time will not be credited against a future prison term if the stay is revoked. - (3) If lawful conduct could violate the defendant's terms of probation, the court must tell the defendant what that conduct is. - (4) A written copy of the terms of probation must be given to the defendant at defendant at the time of sentencing or as soon thereafter as possible afterwards.
+(E) If the court stays imposition or execution of sentence:

+(1) The court must state the length of the stay.

+(2) In felony cases, the court must tell the defendant that noncustodial probation time will not be credited against a future prison term if the stay is revoked.

+(3) If lawful conduct could violate the defendant's terms of probation, the court must tell the defendant what that conduct is.

+(4) A written copy of the conditions-terms (4) A written copy of the terms of probation shouldmust be given to the probation must be given to the defendant at defendant at the time of sentencing or as soon thereafter as possible afterwards.

-(5) The court must inform the defendant should be told that if the defendant disagrees with the probation agent concerning the terms and conditions of probation, in the defendant may return to court for clarification event of a disagreement with the probation agent as to the terms and conditions of probation, the defendant can return to the court for clarification if necessary.
+(5) The court must inform the defendant should be told that if the defendant disagrees with the probation agent concerning the terms and conditions of probation, in the defendant may return to court for clarificationevent of a disagreement with the probation agent as to the terms and conditions of probation, the defendant can return to the court for clarification if necessary.

 Subd.
 5. Notice of Right to of Appeal.
-After imposition of sentence or granting of probationsentencing, the court shall informmust tell the defendant of the right to appeal the judgment of conviction or sentence or both and the right of a person who is unable to pay the cost of appeal to apply for leave to both the conviction and sentence, and, if eligible, of the right to appeal at state expense by contacting the state public defender.
+After imposition of sentence or granting of probationsentencing, the court shall informmust tell the defendant of the right to appeal the judgment of conviction or sentence or both and the right of a person who is unable to pay the cost of appeal to apply for leave toboth the conviction and sentence, and, if eligible, of the right to appeal at state expense by contacting the state public defender.